 Known as “the town of roses”, Te Awamutu is set amongst rich farmland and is a significant contributor to the region’s prosperous dairy industry.

-Just south of Te Awamutu is the small town of Kihikihi, known for its speedway and polo grounds, which hosts events such as the Kihikihi International Horse Trial each year, and for the award winning Viands Bakery which is a must stop for anyone passing through.
+Just south of Te Awamutu is the village of Kihikihi, reknown for its speedway and horse arena, which host events such as Polo and the Kihikihi International Horse Trial, also for the award winning Viands Bakery which is a must stop for anyone passing through.

 The rose gardens in Te Awamutu are also a must visit, along with the Pirongia Village, which hosts the annual Pirongia Craft Market each year and is known for picturesque walks, quaint art galleries, cafés and the Pirongia Boxing Day Races.

-The Te Awamutu area also boasts a variety of great golf clubs from such as the Pirongia and Ngahinapouri clubs which rest beneath Pirongia Mountain.
+The Te Awamutu area also boasts a variety of great golf clubs such as Te Awamutu, Stewart Alexander, Pirongia and Ngahinapouri; the latter two of which rest beneath Pirongia Mountain.

 The area of Wharepapa South provides some of the best rock climbing in New Zealand, while great trout fishing can be found in the spectacular waterways of the area and excellent hunting opportunities in the surrounding bush-clad landscapes.